Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Convergence of DSMs

 The convergence properties in Theorem \ref{th:converg} (i) are very much in the spirit of analogous results for constrained optimization where no regularity conditions are made, see for example \cite{burke1989sequential,burke1992robust,burke1989robust,Facch97}.
-A key difference between our approach and those in, e.g., \cite{burke1989sequential,burke1992robust,burke1989robust,Facch97} is that we do not use any penalty parameter in the algorithm, and this is certainly advantageous both theoretically and numerically.
-Indeed, we use penalty function and penalty parameter only in the proof of Theorem \ref{th:converg}, as a tool of theoretical analysis.
-We believe that this ghost penalty approach is a novelty in the literature and represents a new interesting use of penalty functions. \begin{remark} Algorithm \ref{algoBasic} requires the exact solution of subproblem (P$_{x^\nu})$.
-However, it is standard and rather easy to show that approximate solutions of subproblems (P$_{x^\nu}$) could be used while still maintaining the convergence results in Theorem \ref{th:converg}, provided that the accuracy of the solution increases as iterations progress,. \end{remark}
+A key difference between our approach and those in, e.g., \cite{burke1989sequential,burke1992robust,burke1989robust,Facch97} is that we do not use any penalty parameter in the algorithm.
+Indeed, we use the penalty function and penalty parameter only in the proof of Theorem \ref{th:converg}, as a tool of theoretical analysis, and thus we do not need to calculate any careful penalty parameter update, allowing for convergence for the conceptually simple procedure defined above.
+We believe that this ghost approach is a novelty in the literature and represents a new interesting use of penalty functions.
+Note that while our approach has some similarities to a classical Lyapunov function approach, it is different from it.
+Indeed, while, in case (II) considered in the proof, the penalty can be viewed as a Lyapunov function for the algorithm, the analysis of case (I) is rather different and more involved.
+Indeed the proof hinges on the behavior of the penalty function, of $\theta$, and of the penalty parameter and on how these quantities are connected.

-\begin{remark} Meaningful results are obtained in Theorem \ref{th:converg} if the sequence $\{x^\nu\}$ is bounded.
-Although this is practically rather sensible, the question arises on when the sequence generated by the algorithm is bounded; can we give {\em a priori} conditions that guarantee the boundedness of the iterations?
-It is possible to give a satisfactory answer to these questions, at the price of a much more convoluted analysis; we eschewed this for the sake of simplicity of presentation.
-But let us at least hint here at two approaches that can be used to get iterates bounded.

-A first easy case is when the original problem \eqref{eq:startpro} includes a constraint of the type $x\in X$, where $ X$ is a (typically simple) compact, convex set.
-For example, $X$ could define upper and lower bounds an all variables.
-It is easy to show that all results in this and in the next section still hold if we redefine subproblem \eqref{eq:approx problem} by adding the constraint $X$:

-If one requires the algorithm to start from an initial point $x^0 \in X$, this simple strategy obviously guarantees the boundedness of the iterations, which all belong to the compact set $X$, since $\gamma^\nu \in (0,1]$ and $X$ is convex; see \cite{burke1989sequential} for results in this vein.

-Another possibility is to use, as ghost penalty, not $W$ as defined in \eqref{eq:pendef}, but a nondifferentiable penalty function {\em with barriers}, see e.g. \cite{di1986exact, di1989exact, Facch97, lucidi1992new}.
-Let $\mu $ be a positive constant and consider the set $S\triangleq \{x: \|g(x)_+\|^3 < \mu\}$, which is an enlargement of the original feasible set of Problem \eqref{eq:startpro}.
-On this set we can define the constraints $\hat g_i(x) \triangleq \frac{1}{\mu - \|g(x)_+\|^3} g_i(x)$.
-It is clear that